A-10379

 Plain Language

-The attorney general must maintain a public-facing website where members of the public can submit complaints, information, or referrals about chatbot operators' compliance with this article.
-This obligation falls on the state government, not on covered entities.
-However, operators should be aware that this creates a structured channel through which users, parents, and advocacy groups can report violations directly to the AG's office, potentially triggering enforcement actions under § 1802(2).
+The Attorney General must maintain a public-facing website where members of the public can submit complaints, information, or referrals regarding chatbot operators' compliance with this article.
+This obligation falls on the AG's office, not on covered entities.
+Operators should be aware that a centralized public complaint mechanism will exist, which may increase the volume and visibility of enforcement complaints.

 Statutory Text